 Grading is the teacher's best professional determination of how well the student has met the goals and objectives of the class.
-The teacher determines the grade; please see teacher syllabi for grading system information.
+The teacher determines the grade; please see teacher syllabi for grading system information which can be found at Franklin's website here.
 Parents having questions about any grade are to contact the teacher directly, then the designated Vice Principal.